Language: EN

 Translating assembly to machine code

-The process of translating the assembly language to binary code is carried out through the assembly process.
-It is precisely this process that gives the programming language its name.
+The process of translating Assembly to binary code is carried out through the assembling process (it is precisely this process that gives the programming language its name).

-The assembly process uses an instruction table and its equivalent in opcodes to convert the instructions written in assembly to binary code.
+The assembling process uses a table of instructions and their equivalent opcodes to convert the instructions written in Assembly to binary code.

-For example, if the ADD instruction is found in the source code during assembly, it will look in the instruction table for the corresponding addition operation in binary code and generate the necessary binary code for the processor to execute that operation.
+For example, if during assembly the instruction ADD is found in the source code, it will look in the instruction table for the corresponding addition operation in binary code and generate the necessary binary code for the processor to execute that operation.

-Its relationship with binary code is very close, as it uses mnemonics to represent the instructions that are translated into binary code.
-In fact, the assembly process is a simple process, basically a direct translation using tables.
+Its relationship with binary code is very close, as it uses mnemonics to represent the instructions that are translated to binary code.
+In fact, the assembling process is a simple process, basically a direct translation using some tables.

 Assembly language is not frequently used today.
-But it is still used to program systems that require precise control over processor resources, such as operating systems, device drivers, real-time software.
+But it is still employed to program systems where precise control over processor resources is needed, such as in operating systems, device drivers, and real-time software.